Working with Research Assets

 - Copy the token ID from the message that displays.

-- Open the file and paste the token into the Enter Token field and select Get Upload Data.
+- Paste the token into the Enter Token field.

 - Verify that the correct MMS ID appears.